Maliyo Games sets up game dev boot camp with Google in Africa

 Gaming has a lot of promise in Africa, but it has been slower to develop there than it has elsewhere.
 To boost its fortunes, Maliyo Games has launched the #GameUp Bootcamp with Google to train game developers in Ghana, Kenya, and Nigeria.

 The Lagos, Nigeria-based training program will help boost Android game development skills among the next generation of game developers in Africa.
-The project is the first of its kind to prepare young people for careers in the global gaming market, said Hugo Obi, founder of Maliyo Games, in an interview with GamesBeat.
+The project is the first of its kind to prepare young people for careers in the global gaming market, said Maliyo Games founder Hugo Obi in an interview with GamesBeat.

-The #GameUp will run virtually from August to December 2021.
-Participants will learn to create mobile games for the Google Play store with mentoring support provided by Maliyo Games.
-Africa will have more than 475 million mobile phone users by 2025, and that will be a big market for games in the long run.
+Projections predict that Africa will have more than 475 million mobile phone users by 2025, and that will be a big market for games in the long run.
+Any effort to boost the number of game developers in Africa should pay off in the future.

+#GameUp will run virtually from August to December.
+Participants will learn to create mobile games for the Google Play store with mentoring support from Maliyo Games.

 Webinar